 Like a typical charging brick and cable, a wireless charger can only charge as fast as the amount of power it receives.
 Normal charging versus fast charging can make a significant difference, but you need to be precise when choosing your model.
 You’ll need to make sure the included power brick can deliver enough watts for fast charging.
+Fast charging typically comes from a charger that delivers over 10 -watts to your device.
+It means you’ll see your battery power increase in a shorter amount of time.
+That being said, iPhones can only receive up to 7.5 watts from a Qi-enabled charger unless you’re using the new MagSafe, which delivers up to 15 watts for iPhone 12 models with a 20-watt wall plug.

 If you’re looking at a fast-charging or 10-watt wireless charger, it likely will come with a brick that can power that fast speed.
 But sadly, not all wireless chargers include a brick.
 And while a brick might seem unnecessary for a wireless charger, it’s a critical piece of the equation to deliver enough power for fast charging — so if the charger doesn’t come with one, you’ll need to buy that separately.